hortonworks/ansible-hortonworks/INSTALL_AWS.md

 Before building anything, the build node / workstation from where Ansible will run should be prepared.

-This node must be able to connect to the cluster nodes via SSH and to the Azure APIs via HTTPS.
+This node must be able to connect to the cluster nodes via SSH and to the AWS APIs via HTTPS.

 ## CentOS/RHEL 7